Chaos is not my thing. Not that anyone really likes it, but some most folks roll with the punches better than I do.

 What to do

-Enter the procedure list.
+Enter the procedure list for my homeschool planner.
 (Cue angels singing here.)

 The procedure list is a super-simple tool I use that tells me exactly what to do in order to teach from any subject or resource.
 I make these magical lists myself, so they only include the things I want my kids to practice, do, or study.
 They eliminate the need for me to think or wonder what is next when we study a particular subject.
 All the information I need is included on the list.